catherinetcai/telegraf-execd-output-otel/README.md

 [otel2influx package](https://github.com/influxdata/influxdb-observability/blob/main/otel2influx/traces.go#L130)
 does, except as a Telegraf output execd plugin.

-fhis is still only in a WIP state.
-OTLP traces do export from Telegraf to a gRPC OTLP collector endpoint, but this hasn't been strenuously tested.
+This plugin is still only in a WIP state.
+OTLP traces do export successfully from Telegraf to a gRPC OTLP collector endpoint, but this hasn't been strenuously tested.

 ## Usage